orlagh-sweeney/breakfast-survey/README.md

 ## User Experience (UX)

 ### Project Goals
-- Analyse survey results
+- Analyse survey results.
-- Collect survey responses
+- Collect survey responses.
-- Display results in a format that is easy for the user to read
+- Display results in a format that is easy for the user to read.
-- Use input validation for user input
+- Use input validation for user input.
-- Store survey data in a Google Sheet
+- Store survey data in Google Sheets.

 ### User Stories
 - As a user, I want to understand what the program is for and how to use it.
 - As a user, I want to be able to choose whether to take the survey or view results.
 - As a user, I want to be able to choose what questions I view the data for.
 - As a user, I want to be able to take the survey.
+- As a user, I want to be able to review my answers before submitting or take the survey again.
 - As a user, I want to be able to exit or restart the program.

 ### Colour Scheme
+Colorama has been used to apply colour to the terminal to make it more readable.
+- Instructions are displayed in yellow.
+- Inputs are displayed in green.
+- Error messages are displayed in red.
+- Tables are displayed in cyan.

 ### Data Model
+The program uses Google Sheets to store data in columns.
+The worksheet has a column that applies a unique user ID for each user and a column for each survey question.

+The program uses a series of functions to display the survey results; results_selections asks the user if they want to view results by Gender or Age Group, then question_selection asks the user to choose which question they want view results for.
+This information is then passed into display_percentages which uses Pandas to analyse the data and calculate percentages which are presented in table format to the user.

+When taking the survey, the users answers are stored in a variable called user_answers which updates each time a question is answered.
+After the last question is answered the user is asked to review and submit their results or take the quiz again.
+If the user clicks the submit the data is pushed to the Google Sheets worksheet.

+If a user answers no to 'Do you eat breakfast?', the survey ends after they explain why.
+Furthermore, their data is not used when analysing the remaining questions, meaning that questions 5-9 are only analysed based on people who eat breafast.

 ### Flowchart
+[Lucid](https://lucid.app/documents#/dashboard) was used in the planning stage of the project to plan the logic and data flow.

 ## Features